readium/readium.github.io/_pages/development/contributing.md

 If you decide to start a development based on Readium Desktop (or EDRLab's Thorium Reader), please:

-* Make sure that the whole dev team has a very good understanding of Electron.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts.
+* Make sure that the whole dev team has a very good understanding of Electron.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts ;-).
 * Other rules are the same as for the Readium Mobile toolkit; the best Slack channel for discussions is #r2-desktop and issues are to be open in the appropriate r2-*-js Github repository.
 Only application-level issues can be open in the EDRLab thorium-reader Github repository.

 #### __On Readium LCP__

+* Make sure that the whole dev team has a very good understanding of security on the Web (setting up https, securing confidential information etc.).
 * Once you have obtained the test LCP client library from EDRLab, the instructions available in the toolkit should be enough to integrate the library without hiccup.
 * A first-level support is offered by EDRLab for LCP integrations.
 * If you have specific questions about the LCP DRM, please ask those questions in the #lcp Slack channel.